metasfresh/metasfresh-documentation/_webui_collection/EN/link_dunning_type_to_partner.md

 1. In the field **Dunning**, select the desired dunning type.
 1. Click "Done" to close the advanced edit menu and apply the changes.
- >**Note:** Alternatively you can also double-click the field in the column **Dunning** of the customer line and select a dunning type from the drop-down list.
+ >**Note:** Alternatively, you can also double-click the field in the column **Dunning** of the customer line and select a dunning type from the drop-down list.

 ### Example
 ![](assets/Link dunning type to customer.gif)